 It is worth mentioning that a minor war broke out between Sweden and Norway in August of 1814, as a result of the tension after Norway’s independence.
 This led to the countries uniting in a union again.
 However, the constitution was still valid which meant that Norway could enter the union with Sweden as an independent state.

 Another historical event that has come to bear meaning on syttende mai, is the end of the Second World War in Norway.
 Although Norway’s Liberation Day was officially on May 8, 1945, and is considered a flag day, it is not widely celebrated nor an official holiday.
 Instead, an additional reason and a broader meaning was given to the syttende mai celebrations – yet again independence from an oppressor, but this time, the Nazi regime.

 Therefore, it comes as little surprise that syttende mai tops the list of most important holidays in Scandinavia.
 Fiercely celebrated by Norwegians, and happily championed by Swedes and Danes alike.

 How is it celebrated?

-The day usually starts out with a real feast for breakfast.
-It’s not unusual that Norwegians get together with neighbors, family, and friends and indulge in some typical Scandinavian cuisine; bread, eggs, smoked salmon.
-You’ll probably also see burgers or hot dogs served during the course of the celebrations, as well.
+The day usually starts out with a feast for breakfast.
+Norwegians will typically get together with neighbors, family, and friends and indulge in some standard Norwegian cuisine; bread, eggs, smoked salmon, meat, pinnekjøtt, and lefse.
+You’ll probably also see the typical barbeque items such as burgers or hot dogs served during the celebrations.

-However, one of the most important events during the 17th of May is the traditional ‘syttende mai’-parades.
-Every year, thousands of children will march through the cities and towns of Norway.
-The biggest parade takes place in Olso, the capital of Norway, which attracts tens of thousands of people every year.
-The highlight for the kids most likely being passing by the castle and waving to the royal family that’s standing on the balcony, waiting for them to walk by.
+One of the most important events during May 17 is the traditional ‘syttende mai’-parade.
+Every year, thousands of children march through the cities and towns of Norway.
+The largest parade takes place in Oslo and attracts tens of thousands of people every year.
+As the children pass by The Royal Palace, the royal family awaits them on the balcony, waving at them as they walk by.

 Happy Independence Day, Norway!